 Statistical analysis

-We applied a functional clustering technique on the growth measurements in order to assign the individuals to groups (clusters), so that growth patterns of the same group are more similar to each other than those of different groups. χ2Each cluster is represented by a center curve.
+We applied a functional clustering technique on the growth measurements in order to assign the individuals to groups (clusters), so that growth patterns of the same group are more similar to each other than those of different groups.
+Each cluster is represented by a center curve.
 We used a model-based method, where each curve is projected onto a spline basis with random coefficients plus a measurement error (24).
 The coefficients are assumed to follow a Gaussian distribution with a cluster specific mean and covariance matrix.
 Therefore a mixture likelihood with unknown distribution parameters and cluster affiliation can be defined and is maximized by the EM-algorithm.
 One advantage of this model is that sparse measurements are allowed, so that the number and location of measurements can differ between individuals.

 As the number of clusters has to be predefined beforehand, we applied the algorithm for five up to eight clusters.
 The cluster centers stayed robust with an increasing number of clusters, i.e. the patterns of the curves in the five-class solution appeared in the eight-class solution as well.
 We therefore decided to use the eight-class solution, because the eight center curves distinguished well and each group contained a considerable number of individuals.